 Midsize Crossover: Honda Pilot

-The Honda Pilot was all-new for the 2023 model year and it carries over mostly unchanged for 2024.
-Prior examples of this midsize SUV—in both Honda Pilot and Acura MDX form—are both regular favorites and sell particularly well here, where winter shows up like the tax man every year, and we expect the latest version to do just as well.
+The Honda Pilot was all-new for the 2023 model year, and it got a new Black Edition for 2025.
+Prior examples of this midsize SUV—in both Honda Pilot and Acura MDX form—are both regular favorites and sell particularly well here in the northeast, where winter shows up like the tax man every year, and we expect the latest version to do just as well.

 Three-Row Crossover: Subaru Ascent

-One of the advantages of all Subaru products (with the exception of the BRZ) is that, unlike some of the competitors that offer FWD as the base driveline, Subaru provides its symmetrical AWD system as standard equipment, no matter what trim level you choose.
+One of the advantages of Subaru products (with the exception of the BRZ) is that, unlike some of the competitors that offer FWD as the base driveline, Subaru provides its symmetrical full-time AWD system as standard equipment, no matter what trim level you choose.
 The seven- or eight-passenger Ascent SUV delivers winter traction standard, from the base model all the way up to the Touring trim.
 The Ascent's 8.7 inches of ground clearance are also a boon for climbing over the deep snow at the end of the driveway.
+Because of this, it’s a cut above the popular Subaru Outback for such an application.
+It’s one of the best AWD vehicles on this list.

 There is a downside to the Ascent, though.
 It's equipped from the factory with Falken ZIEX ZE001 A/S all-season tires, and, depending on the trim, the tires can be as big around as a 245/50R20.
 Consumers who offered an opinion of these tires in wintry weather almost universally called out their poor winter performance and lack of tread life.
 Give that some consideration when you’re getting ready to purchase an Ascent.
 In particular, if the one you're considering is used, give the tire sidewall a good look before you decide to purchase the vehicle, and calculate the cost of a set of replacement tires if the factory rubber is still on the wheel.